Towards a classification of mixed-state topological orders in two dimensions: Generalities

 We find that $\braket{\Psi |B_p|\Psi}=1-O(L^{-2})$.
 However, this does not meet the criterion for local indistinguishability in Eq.~\eqref{eq: mixed indistinguishability}, as we require that the correction should decay super-polynomially in $L$.
 In fact, this is the generic situation: in order for $\braket{B_p}$ to be close to 1, the density of $m$ anyons must be 0.
 In other words, there are $O(1)$ such anyons.
 Suppose the typical number of $m$ anyons is $n$.
 To get a uniform state one has to superpose states with different configurations, so the weight of a state with a definition configuration is on average $O(L^{-n})$.
 Then the expectation value $\braket{B_p}$ is $1-O(L^{-2})$, which does not satisfy the criterion for local indistinguishability.
 We thus find that the space of locally indistinguishable states on a sphere consists of just a single classical state.

-Now, we move on to consider locally indistinguishable states on a torus for $p$ slightly below $1/2$, to avoid the kind of exponentially large number of states created by populating $m$ anyon excitations.
-This is strong evidence that the mixed state belongs to the trivial phase.
-On the other hand, we also know that for $p_c<p<1/2$ the manifold of locally indistinguishable states has four extremal points, labeled by the eigenvalues of the non-contractible Wilson loops of $m$ anyons.
+Now, we consider locally indistinguishable states on a torus.
+To avoid the subtleties of $p=1/2$, we take $p$ to be slightly below $1/2$.
+We know that for $p_c<p<1/2$ the manifold of locally indistinguishable states has four extremal points, labeled by the eigenvalues of the non-contractible Wilson loops of $m$ anyons.
 This is different from a product state, but does not preclude the decohered state from having trivial mixed-state TO.

+In summary, below $p_c$, there is a continuum of locally indistinguishable states on a torus, signifying that the noise can be decoded and the system can be used as a quantum memory.
+On the other hand, above $p_c$ and with $p\neq 1/2$, the space of locally indistinguishable states on a torus has four extremal points, representing the fact that the system serves as a classical memory that stores two bits.